mahdikhashan/jax-experiments/REFLECTION.md

 # TODO

-- [] i dono how to compare to array
+- [] i dono how to compare two array